alexcohn/reblaze-Mobile-SDK/examples/ios-xcode11-obj-c/README.md

 To send custom event you can use :  Reblaze.sendEvent(eventName: "Test ButtonClick") with event name.

-The Library work's with a thread sending all events gathered from app including custom events to reblaze servers every 12 seconds.
+The Library work's with a thread sending all events gathered from app including custom events to reblaze servers every 12 seconds.(You could set custom interval or disable this feature by passing -1)

 To handle network error, subscribe to notification ReblazeErrorNotification and in object you will get either NSURLErrorDomain or NetworkResponseError with error code and description